Notable Children's Books - 2025

 A day of quiet beauty unfolds as a young child and their mother make challah and celebrate Shabbat with close family and friends.

 A Sleepless Night.
 By Micaela Chirif.
 Illus. by Joaquín Camp.
+Tr. by Jordan Landsman.
 Transit Children’s Editions, $19.95 (9798893389050)

-A toddler’s seemingly endless crying episode upends the lives of apartment residents until grandmother’s unexpected remedy saves the day.
+A toddler’s seemingly endless crying episode upends the lives of apartment residents until Grandmother’s unexpected remedy saves the day.
 (Batchelder Honor Book)

 Spider in the Well.
 By Jess Hannigan.
 Illus. by the author.
-Katherine Tegen Books, $19.99 (9780063289475)
+HarperCollins/Katherine Tegen, $19.99 (9780063289475)

 In the town of Bad Göodsburg, a young boy investigates the sudden malfunction of the wishing well, uncovering a clever spider's scheme and revealing the true nature of the townspeople's wishes.

 Touch the Sky.
 By Stephanie V.W.
 Lucianovic.
 Illus. by Chris Park.
-Carolrhoda Books, $18.99 (9781728460451)
+Carolrhoda, $18.99 (9781728460451)

 Vern longs to swing high enough to touch the sky, and with encouragement from a new friend, he learns to pump his legs and soar.